 You take tioguanine as tablets.
 You swallow them whole with a glass of water.

 If you need to break your tablet in half, wash your hands straight afterwards.
 Be careful not to breathe in any powder that the tablet releases.

 If you accidentally take more tioguanine than you should tell your doctor straight away or go to a hospital.
 Take the medicine pack with you.

-If you forget to take tioguanine tell your doctor.
+Tell your doctor if you forget to take tioguanine.
 Don't take a double dose to make up for the missed dose.